megwhitehouse2/AO-simulation/README.md

 ## Function Documentation

-All original docstrings and comments have been preserved from the research implementation, including:
+Original docstrings and comments have been preserved from the research implementation, including:

 - **Distribution parameters**: Detailed calibration notes and empirical justifications
 - **Method explanations**: Original algorithm descriptions and statistical rationale
 - **Private methods**: Internal functions marked with leading underscore (`_method_name`) for class encapsulation
-- **Clinical context**: References to AO service operations and community CAMHS integration
+- **Clinical context**: Contextualises the results with respect to current AO service operations and potential service improvements

 ## Contact